yxl1996/spine-runtimes/spine-unity/Modules/com.esotericsoftware.spine.ui-toolkit/Documentation/README.md

 ### Limitations

 Premultiply-alpha (PMA) atlas textures are not supported due to limitations of the UI Toolkit `VisualElement` API, not allowing custom shaders.
 Please export your atlas textures as straight alpha to avoid artifacts.

+Custom slot blend modes (additive, muliply, screen) are not supported due to the same custom shader limitation.